 Your Icelandic itinerary is incomplete if you haven't spotted a clumsy little bird in the burrows spread across dramatic fjords in Látrabjarg.

-The largest sea cliff and the westernmost point of Iceland, Látrabjarg, is located in Westfjords.
-It's a paradise of exotic bird species like puffins, arctic terns, razorbills, and many others that call Iceland “home.”
+The largest sea cliff and the westernmost point of Iceland, Látrabjarg, is located in the Westfjords.
+It's a paradise of bird species, including puffins, Arctic terns, razorbills, and many others, that call Iceland home.

-People usually visit these mighty cliffs to spot puffins where these bright-beaked birds can be seen tending to chicks or bill-tapping their mates in love nests.
+People usually visit these mighty cliffs to spot puffins.
+These bright-beaked birds can be seen tending to chicks or bill-tapping their mates in love nests.

-Even razorbills are a sight to sore eyes with their black-white fur.
+Even razorbills are a sight to sore eyes with black and white fur.
 And on a lucky day, you could even spot a mighty whale across the cliff.

 How To Get There